banastas/comics.banast.as/README.md

 - Terser minification with console/debugger stripping
 - Native lazy loading and async decoding for images
 - Skeleton loading states
+- Granular Zustand selectors to minimize re-renders
+- Stable debounce refs to prevent unnecessary recreations

+### Accessibility
+- Keyboard-navigable comic cards (Enter/Space to activate)
+- ARIA labels on all interactive elements and form controls
+- `aria-current="page"` on breadcrumbs
+- Loading skeletons with `role="status"` and `aria-busy`
+- `focus-visible` ring indicators for keyboard users
+- Error boundaries on all lazy-loaded routes

 ### Responsive Design
 Mobile-first layout from 320px to 4K.
 44px minimum touch targets.
 Fluid typography.
 Works on desktop, tablet, and phone.